This Easy Whole Roasted Juicy Curry Cauliflower is the perfect centerpiece to put on your dinner table, any day, and for any occasion!

 2. Olive OIl

 Pretty simple ingredients, everything happens in the oven.
 Basically, the cauliflower is rubbed all over with the curry paste, then the salt and pepper are sprinkled, finally treacle some oil, and bake.
 That’s it.

 Carve and serve it alongside your main meal and enjoy it with your family!

 Anyway!
 Please do let me know how you found this Easy Whole Roasted Juicy Curry Cauliflower and if there is anything you tried or something that worked better…Do drop me a comment below, or you can find me/ message me directly on Instagram, Pinterest or Facebook!
 I love seeing what my lovely readers think of my recipes!

-4. Unwrap the cauliflower and test it by reading a small sharp knife in through the base; it should go in without too much resistance.
-When the cauliflower is tender, cut into chunky pieces and divide between warm plates.
+- Unwrap the cauliflower and test it by reading a small sharp knife in through the base; it should go in without too much resistance.
+When the cauliflower is tender, cut it into chunky pieces and divide it between warm plates.
 Spoon over the cooking juice over the cut pieces and sprinkle salt and pepper.